brightsign/dev-cookbook/examples/html-dual-video-decoder-example/README.md

 ## Building and Running the Application

 ### Step 1: Install Dependencies
-Ensure that Node.js is installed on your machine.
+Ensure you have Node.js installed on your system.
+This project requires Node.js version 14 or higher.
 From your project directory, install the necessary dependencies by running the following command:

 ```bash
 npm install